-Van Life is becoming more and more common, especially with travelers.
+Van Life in Canada is becoming more and more common, especially with travelers.
 You quickly learn that travel is an expensive hobby to have, and that to have the best experiences you need to afford to pay for them, and before you know it you’re sharing a room with nine other people or…living in a van.

 Here are the nine things I’ve learned from my first week living the van life.